 For more information about Amazon Kinesis Streams costs, see Amazon Kinesis Streams Pricing.

 Q: Does my PUT Payload Unit cost change by using PutRecords operation instead of PutRecord operation?

 PUT Payload Unit charge is calculated based on the number of 25KB payload units added to your Amazon Kinesis stream.
 PUT Payload Unit cost is consistent when using PutRecords operation or PutRecord operation.

 Q: Am I charged for shards in "CLOSED" state?

 A shard could be in "CLOSED" state after resharding.
 You will not be charged for shards in "CLOSED" state.

 Q: Other than Amazon Kinesis Streams costs, are there any other costs that might incur to my Amazon Kinesis Streams usage?

 Amazon Kinesis Client Library (KCL) uses Amazon DynamoDB table to track state information of record processing.
 If you use KCL for you Amazon Kinesis Applications, you will be charged for Amazon DynamoDB resources in addition to Amazon Kinesis Streams costs.

-Please note that the above are two common but not exhaustive cases.
+Please note that the above are three common but not exhaustive cases.